What Does A Kitchen Fitting Service Cost in 2023? | Checkatrade

 • Kitchen fitting will typically take around 2 weeks

-In most cases, your kitchen fitter will be employed by the business that you purchase your kitchen from.
-But, if you’re a builder, developer or if you’re confident in managing trades yourself, then employing an independent kitchen fitter can have many benefits.
+In many cases, your kitchen fitter will be employed by the business you purchase your kitchen from.
+Alternatively, you can hire an independent kitchen fitter.

 How much does kitchen fitting cost?